 Private (32, 10€, February to November) Albergue Mesón El Acebo, on the left on the Camino.
 Laundry facilities.
 Café / restaurant.
 There's a separate dorm in another building which they open when the main one is full.
 Private rooms.
-Website www.mesonelacebo.es Tel 616 802 840 Open 13:00
+Tel 616 802 840 Open 13:00

 Parish (24, donativo, Easter to October) Albergue Parroquial Apóstol Santiago, a little to the left of the Camino near the end of the village.
 Kitchen, laundry facilities.
 Communal evening meal.
 Breakfast.
 Pilgrim discussion before meal.
 Welcoming.
 Open 14:00

-Private (100, 18€, closed Christmas and New Year) La Casa del Peregrino, a little past the village on the, in a large modern building.
+Private (80, 12€, March to October) La Casa del Peregrino, a little past the village on the, in a large modern building.
 Laundry facilities.
 Café / restaurant.
 Swimming pool.
 Shop.
 Private rooms.
-Website www.alberguelacasadelperegrino.es Tel 987 057 793 Open 11:00
+Website www.alberguelacasadelperegrino.es Tel 987 057 793 Open 12:00

 Cafés and a small shop on the Camino.